 Impact on Tension Control:

-Static electricity can build up on the surface of PVC shrink film roll, leading to issues such as film clinging together or attracting dust and debris.
+PVC shrink film roll, leading to issues such as film clinging together or attracting dust and debris.
 This can affect the smooth unwinding of the film by causing disruptions, uneven tension, or attracting contaminants that may interfere with the packaging process.

 Mitigation Strategies: